In person & online ocd therapy

 - Avoiding places or objects perceived as dirty or contaminated.

-- Using elaborate cleaning rituals for personal items or living spaces.
+- Elaborate cleaning rituals for personal items or living spaces.

 - Seeking reassurance from others about cleanliness or safety.

-- Repeatedly discarding items believed to be contaminated, even if they are valuable or sentimental.
+- Discarding items believed to be contaminated, even if valuable.

 Effective contamination OCD treatment